 Cell Phone Contracts

 Cell phone contracts need to be formally canceled before leaving Germany, so keep this in mind when you sign up for one.
-As them how you can cancel when you need to do so and get the address that you’ll need to send this information to before you leave Germany.
-There is a great article at the Herald Union about this topic, so read up so you are prepared when you go to leave Germany, click here.
+Ask your provider how you can cancel when you need to do so and get the address that you’ll need to send this information to before you leave Germany.

 Quiet Time (Ruhezeit)

 Quiet time is from 8 p.m. until 7 a.m. and all day Sundays and holidays.
 A little quiet snoring is allowed, but house and garden appliances and machinery are off limits.
 No midnight clothes washing or Sunday afternoon lawn mowing.

 If you have any specific questions, such as: “Can I use my brand new chainsaw to trim daisies on sunny summer afternoons?”, ask the Ordnungsamt representative (usually located in your local city hall).
 The Ordnungsamt (ordnung meaning ‘order’) have their own cars and staff that help to enforce these rules, so be sure to follow them if you live off base, to keep from receiving a visit from city officials.

 Although this might take a little getting used to, you’ll come to love the peaceful evenings and Sundays and be surprised by how rarely you are disturbed by noisy neighbors.

 The homeowner (or renter) is responsible for sweeping the sidewalk and street in front of the house.
 You also need to pull out the weeds in the sidewalk.